JamesParsons/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***
+Cat bowl filler - The display needs to be readable while standing near the device without having to bend over.
+Physically prototyping the device is the best way see if the screen is readable from an appropriate distance
+Garage Sensor - The display would have to be much bigger to be able to warn someone parking their car that they were getting too close to the wall.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+The reason for a display on the bowl filler is to let the humans know when the container needs to be refilled with cat food.
+Asking the cat is insufficient.

 Build a cardbord prototype of your design.